MarkEWaite/jenkins-bugs/README.md

 When building with a local branch checkout there are cases where changes are detected even though there were no changes.

+This branch intentionally does not checkout to the local branch.